thatianemalheiros/thatianemalheiros/README.md

 - ⚡ fact **"Light Side" of the Force**, lo-fi, dystopia, catlover, 🏳️‍⚧️.

-- 🗓 Estudo programação ha 1 ano e meio.
+- 🗓 1 year and a half of experience as a JavaScript web developer.
 </details>

 <div style="display: inline_block"><br>